mrwm/pin/README.md

 all the pins that are available.

 - Tap on an entry to edit the pin
-- Tap and hold to delete the pin
+- Tap and hold to copy the pin to clipboard

 ## Troubleshooting